Rosendin Electric Sponsors Problem at ASC

 “It’s an opportunity for kids to get out there and experience the real world.
 It’s like a career fair and professional development, recruiting,” says Mark Stone, a project manager at Rosendin who’s participated in ASC for several years.
 “It really is the huge event here in the construction industry.
 It’s grown significantly over the last 10 years.”

-Both Stone and Stephens are among the six-person judging panel at ASC.
-In crafting this year’s problem, they’ll be drawing inspiration from a past project, which they’ll condense into a single-day problem scenario.
-And that wouldn’t be possible without Bluebeam and its project efficiency and collaboration solution, Revu.
+Both Stone and Stephens were among the six-person judging panel at ASC.
+In crafting this year’s problem, they inspiration from a past project, which they’ condensed into a single-day problem scenario.

-“Bluebeam really comes into the equation of being able to make PDF files, and count light fixtures or conduit runs,” says Rob Clark, a project manager with Rosendin who’s also judging the contest.
+“Bluebeam really comes into the equation of being able to make PDF files, and count light fixtures or conduit runs,” says Rob Clark, a project manager with Rosendin who also judged the contest.

 “I’ll be honest, as far as technology goes, we’ve just always used Bluebeam for pretty much every activity that I can think of,” he adds.
 “During ASC, it’s almost a part of the competition now—to become familiar with Revu and its functions and being able to apply it during the day of the competitions.”

 “The men and women here today are the best of the best in college construction programs, so it makes sense that we would want to recruit them,” said Stone.
 “Rosendin has been around for 100-years and we want these talented young people to help us build the future using advanced technology.”